 Hepatobiliary cancers---including HCC and ICC---are among the most prevalent and lethal forms of cancer.
 According to GLOBOCAN and the ACS, an estimated 76,000 new cases of primary liver cancers are diagnosed in the U.S. and Europe annually.
 Approximately 90% of these patients are diagnosed with HCC.
 Excluding patients who are eligible for surgical resection or certain focal treatments, we estimate that approximately 15,000 patients with HCC in the U.S. and Europe may be eligible for treatment with Melphalan/HDS.
 We estimate that an additional 6,500 patients diagnosed with ICC may also be eligible for treatment with Melphalan/HDS.
-According to the ACS, the overall five-year survival rate for liver cancer patients in the U.S is approximately 17%, compared to 68% for all cancers diagnosed in 2004-2010.
+According to the ACS, the overall five-year survival rate for liver cancer patients in the U.S is approximately 17%, compared with 68% for all cancers diagnosed in 2004-2010.
 Globally, with 782,000 new cases in 2012, HCC was the fifth most common cancer in men and the ninth in women according to GLOBOCAN.
 GLOBOCAN estimates indicate that HCC was responsible for 746,000 deaths in 2012 (9.1% of the total cancer deaths), making it the second most common cause of death from cancer worldwide.

 The prognosis for primary liver cancer is very poor, as indicated by an overall ratio of mortality to incidence of 0.95.
-The American Cancer Society's Cancer Facts & Figures 2015 outlines the treatment options for HCC as follows: "Early stage liver cancer can sometimes be treated successfully with surgery to remove part of the liver (partial hepatectomy); however, only a limited number of patients have sufficient healthy liver tissue for this to be an option.
+The ACS' Cancer Facts & Figures 2015 outlines the treatment options for HCC as follows: "Early stage liver cancer can sometimes be treated successfully with surgery to remove part of the liver (partial hepatectomy); however, only a limited number of patients have sufficient healthy liver tissue for this to be an option.
 Liver transplantation may be an option for individuals with small tumors who are not candidates for partial hepatectomy.
 Other treatment options include ablation (tumor destruction) or embolization (blocking blood flow to the tumor).
 Fewer treatment options exist for patients diagnosed at an advanced stage.
 Sorafenib (Nexavar®) is a targeted drug approved for the treatment of HCC in patients who are not candidates for surgery and do not have severe cirrhosis."

 ICC is the second most common primary liver tumor and accounts for 3% of all gastrointestinal cancers and 15% of HCC cases diagnosed in the U.S. and Europe annually.
 Outside of resection, which is the only cure for ICC, there is currently no standard of care (SOC).
-Base on third party research we believe that 90% of ICC patients are not candidates for surgical resection, and that approximately 20-30% of these may be candidates for certain focal interventions.
-We estimate that approximately 6,500 ICC patients in the U.S. and Europe annual could be candidates for treatment with Melphalan/HDS, which we believe represents a significant market opportunity.
-We intend to pursue an orphan drug designation from the FDA for Melphalan/HDS for the treatment of patients with ICC.
+Based on third party research we believe that 90% of ICC patients are not candidates for surgical resection, and that approximately 20-30% of these may be candidates for certain focal interventions.
+We estimate that approximately 6,500 ICC patients in the U.S. and Europe annually could be candidates for treatment with Melphalan/HDS, which we believe represents a significant market opportunity.